SodiumZH/NFF-Girls/wiki/gameplay-en.md

 #### Netherite Fork (0.x.9)

 An upgrade of Golden Fork (HMaG).
-Aside of general properties, Imps requires this item for locating Ancient Debris blocks.
+Aside of general properties, Imps require this item for locating Ancient Debris blocks.